sarin7/news-summary-app/README.md

 2. Enter a news topic in the text area.
 3. Click "Submit" to fetch news sources and summaries.
 4. Click on source links to read full articles.

-## Contributing
-If you want to contribute:
-- Fork the repository.
-- Create a new feature branch.
-- Submit a pull request with detailed changes.